chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Job Scope

 > Can you describe a time when you had to take initiative on a project or problem that wasn't clearly defined in your job scope?
-How did you approach it?

 At Toyou Feiji Electronics, I redesigned our centralized storage platform and collaborated with the backend team to standardize new APIs.